 GCaMP6 Imaging was performed with the same custom microscope as that used in Mohammad et al. (2016).
 To demonstrate that digital pulses delivered by the Teensy can initiate precisely timed frame capture from the sCMOS camera, we recorded from the hippocampus of a mouse during trace conditioning eye-blink experiment.
 This recording session consisted of 40 trials, each lasting 20 seconds.

 GCaMP6 videos were processed using a standard processing pipeline, similar to that used in Mohammad et al (2016).
-Briefly, videos were first filtered using a homomorphic filter, motion corrected using a cross-correlation method.
-Motion corrected videos were then background-subtracted(2019), as follows.
-First, a spatially smoothed minimum of the first video was subtracted from each frame.
-Next, a projection consisting of the range of all pixels in the first video was obtained, and pixels with ranges less than average were identified.
-This mask consisting of these pixels was smoothed and then fluorescence values for each pixel in the smoothed mask were averaged for each frame.
-These average fluorescence values were subtracted from all pixels in the respective frame.
-Finally, a constant value was added, which consisted of the median of the first 2047 mean background signal values, in order to prevent values from decreasing below zero before conversion to the uint16 data type.
+Briefly, videos were first filtered using a homomorphic filter and motion corrected using a cross-correlation method.
+Motion corrected videos were then background-subtracted using a slightly modified methodology following Gritton et al. (2019).
+Following background subtraction and before conversion to the uint8 data type, a constant value was added, which consisted of the median of the first 2047 mean background signal values, in order to prevent values from decreasing below zero.
+Then, pixel values were converted to the uint16 data type instead of the uint8 data type.
 Neurons were identified using the semi-automated image segmentation algorithm, ACSAT (Shen et al., 2018).
 Fluorescence traces were then obtained by averaging the pixel intensity of all pixels within each neuron.
 The normalized fluorescence (∆F/F) values for each neurons were computed by first subtracting the mean fluorescence of the each neuron over the entire recording period, and then dividing by the mean.

 2.4 Statistics